Buying Your House With Cold, Hard Cash? Here’s Your Step-by-Step Guide

 First, think about what your life might be like five years from now.
 While the home you’re interested in might be a great fit for your life today, will that still hold true five years down the line?

 Remember that cosmetic details, like the color of paint on the walls or the landscaping out front, are easy and inexpensive to change.
 Don’t get hung up on the small things you don’t love about the house.
 Instead, focus on the home’s systems.
-Are the roof, windows, and HVAC system in good working order?
+Are the roof, windows, and HVAC systems in good working order?
 Are the appliances up-to-date?
-Take a look at the big picture, as a home with good working systems will give you the best bang for your buck.
+Take a look at the big picture, as a home with functional working systems will give you the best bang for your buck.

 4. Set a winning offer strategy with your agent